Allgore History, Family Crest & Coats of Arms

 The ancient and distinguished surname Allgore is of two distinct origins.
 It is believed that the name was originally derived from the Old English word "ealdgar," meaning "noble spear."
-Alternatively, in some instances, the name signifies "of Altcar," a village near Ormskirk in Lancashire
+Alternatively, in some instances, the name signifies "of Altcar," a village near Ormskirk in Lancashire.

 Early Origins of the Allgore family

 Important Dates for the Allgore family

 This web page shows only a small excerpt of our Allgore research.
-Another 155 words (11 lines of text) covering the years 1549 and 1866 are included under the topic Early Allgore History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1549 and 1866 are included under the topic Early Allgore History in all our PDF Extended History products and printed products wherever possible.

 Allgore Spelling Variations